Genetic mapping boosts hopes for restoring prized lake trout

 U.S. and Canadian researchers completed a reference genome, or digital genetic map, for lake trout.
 It will help explain characteristics that enabled the species to evolve and spread across its vast range, with certain types becoming better suited to particular locations and depths.

-The data also will provide vital information for managers of programs that stock lakes with young trout to supplement natural reproduction, said Marc Gaden, spokesman for the Great Lakes Fishery Commission.
+The data also will provide vital information for managers of programs that stock lakes with young trout to supplement natural reproduction, said Marc Gaden, spokesman for the Great Lakes Fishery Commission, a U.S.-Canadian agency that funded the research.

 “Lake trout are widely distributed across North America, and there are huge variations in habitat use, shape, size, body mass, color,” Gaden said.
 “We need to understand why they look the way they do, why some types are more successful in some habitats than others, why some types in hatcheries do better than others.”